 Mersea has many natural freshwater springs of which St Peter's Well was one.
 It became the main Public Well and was known for locally for "never having been known to run dry" and reputedly gushed water at the rate of several gallons per minute.

 The "Boardwalk" follows a Public Right of Way (No.32) and runs from Coast Road to a shingle-spit beach known as Hove Creek Beach.
 The boardwalk runs across St Peter's Well Meadow which, as well as being a SSSI, has a European designation as a “Special Conservation Area” (SCA).
-The Boardwalk was finished in January 2008.

 West Mersea Town Council is required to maintain the integrity of the site in line with European Habitats Directive.
 The Boardwalk enhances the SSSI status of the meadow by protecting the saltmarsh.
 During "spring tides" the Boardwalk is covered by the tide twice a day.